How to Identify the Signs of a Stroke in a Senior

 Other signs of a stroke may include sudden numbness or weakness of the face, arm, or leg, especially on one side of the body; sudden confusion; sudden difficulty in seeing clearly in one or both eyes, sudden difficulty in moving around, dizziness, loss of balance; and sudden severe headache.
 An assisted living community can help your senior loved one live more safely, and will have trained staff ready to act if signs of a stroke are seen.

-Contact Oakey Assisted Living to see how we can accommodate your senior loved one.
+Contact Oakey Assisted Living & Memory Care to see how we can accommodate your senior loved one.